Perfect (Ed Sheeran song): Music video

 On 22 September 2017, a lyric video for "Perfect" was released on Sheeran's YouTube channel.
 The music video for "Perfect" was released on Sheeran's YouTube channel on 9 November 2017.
 The video stars Zoey Deutch and was directed by Jason Koenig, who also directed the video for "Shape of You".
 The video was filmed at the Austrian ski resort of Hintertux and shows Sheeran and Deutch going on a ski trip with friends, with the two dancing in the snow and ending up in a cabin together.

 Ross McNeilage, who writes for MTV UK, called the video a "Christmas dream" for its wintery visual.
 While praising the simple story and the video's cinematography, McNeilage noted that Zoey Deutch acts opposite to the superstar as his love interest and we watch as they "coyly flirt until they realise their love for one another and slow dance in the snow together."
-As of October 2022, the music video has received over 3.2 billion views on YouTube, making it the 26th most viewed video on the site.
+As of September 2025, the music video has received over 4 billion views on YouTube, making it the 25th most viewed video on the site.
 It received nominations for Song of the Year, Best Pop Video and Best Direction at the 2018 MTV Video Music Awards.

-Remixes
+Releases

 In November 2017, Sheeran released an acoustic version of "Perfect" and two remixes by Mike Perry and Robin Schulz.